-For questions or more information, contact the Director of the SoTL Writing Workshop at firstname.lastname@example.org.
+For questions or more information, contact the Director of the SoTL Workshop at email@example.com.

 The workshop will allow small groups of faculty/graduate student members to receive guidance on SoTL research from an experienced mentor and consult with both statistical and publication experts.
 Each participant will be placed with a mentor and a team of 3-4 peers.
 The mentor will support participants through the research process, which may include discussing ideas or analyzing, outlining, and writing a final product.
 The ultimate goal is to contribute to the research on teaching and learning.
 Participants gain support in how to design a study, analyze learning data, and/or writing a complete manuscript.

-This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) in October 17-19, 2019, in Denver, CO.
+This workshop will be held at the same time and place as the STP Annual Teaching Conference (ACT) on October 8-10, 2020, in Pittsburgh, PA.
 The cost of the SoTL workshop is $180 and includes all meals AND keynote sessions of the concurrent ACT Conference.

-Mentors work with their teams starting in Summer, 2019 (by email/phone) to prepare for the workshop as well as Friday morning and Saturday afternoon of the workshop (from 8:30am Friday to 2:00pm Saturday).
+Mentors work with their teams starting in Summer, 2020 (by email/phone) to prepare for the workshop during the ACT Conference (as well as a potential pre-conference option).

-If you are interested in being considered for the 2019 SoTL Workshop, please complete the application online using the link below before May 31, 2020.
+If you are interested in being considered for the 2020 SoTL Workshop, please complete the application online using the link below before May 31, 2020.
 To apply, click here (requires login).